INTD 3XX: INTD Designated Elective

 INTD 209: Visualization 3: Interior Des.

-The primary intent of this course is to establish the computer as an effective tool in the design and presentation process.
-The course will focus on two primary areas in this regard: visualizing design concepts in three dimensions and communicating those concepts in a manner consistent with interior design studio level work.
-Methods include digital model construction, creating and applying surface materials, lighting, rendering, and post-processing.
+The primary intent of this course is to use established and emerging digital technologies as an effective tool in the design and presentation process.
+The course will focus on visual communication of information, particularly design thinking.
+It includes visualizing design concepts in two and three dimensions in a manner consistent with interior design studio and professional level work.
+Methods will include graphic composition, digital model construction, creating and applying surface materials, lighting, rendering, and post-processing.

 Credits: 3